musikele/blog-eleventy/_posts/2022/how-dns-works-a-refresh-of-the-dns-algorithm-and-architecture.md

 headerImg: "/images/telefonbog_ubt-1.JPG"

 ---
-Recently I started asking questions to myself about how DNS works.
-It turns out I forgot almost all I learned at university, so I wrote some notes to refresh my memory.
-Here's the result.
-Enjoy!
+Recently I started asking myself questions about how DNS works.
+It turns out I forgot almost all I learned at university (Damn frontend development!), so I wrote some notes to refresh my memory.

 ***

 **DNS** stands for Domain Name Server.
 It is used by computer to find IP addresses od domains.

-When a browser needs an IP it asks a **DNS #Resolver**.
+When a browser needs an IP it asks a **DNS Resolver**.
 The resolver runs this algorithm:

 * if it's not in cache, queries one of the 13 root nameservers.
 These IPs are hardcoded.
 The resolver will choose the fastest one.